hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --email
 >
 >     The email of the user to create.
-This is an Application Lifecycle Service 3 specific
->     option.
 >
->     --group
->
->     The group to put the new user into.
-This is an Application Lifecycle Service 2 specific
->     option.
 >
 >     --mem
 >